jeroennoten/Laravel-AdminLTE/README.md

 @stop
 ```

 Now, and as usual, you just return this view from a controller.
-It is a recommendation to check out [AdminLTE](https://almsaeedstudio.com) to find out how to build beautiful content for your admin panel.
+It is a recommendation to check out [AdminLTE v3](https://adminlte.io/themes/v3/) to find out how to build beautiful content for your admin panel.
 As a preview, the next image shows what you can get with the previous blade template:

 ![AdminLTE Dashboard](assets/img/dashboard.png)